rhertzog/distro-tracker/docs/about.rst

 +++++++++++++++++++++++

-Users can control their subscriptions (packages subscribed to, keywords to accept) by sending control commands enclosed in an email message to a bot.
-The designated email address for the control interface is ``control@<pts-domain>``, by default.
+Users can control their subscriptions (packages subscribed to, keywords to accept) by sending control commands enclosed in an email message to a robot.
+The designated email address for its control interface is ``control@<pts-domain>``, by default.
 This is customizable by vendors.

 Control emails contain a list of commands, each in a separate line.
 Available